jackamsterdam/Major-Project-MEAN-stack-Shopping-Online/README.md

 1. Git clone the respository.
 2. In the folder Database -import the bson files into your local MongoDB compass.
 2. Open 2 terminals - Open Backend folder in the terminal and type: npm i && npm start.
-Open Frontend folder in the terminal and type: npm i && npm start
+Open Frontend folder in the terminal and type: npm i && npm start.
-3.Project will open for you on http://localhost:4200
+3. Project will open for you on http://localhost:4200

 # Admin login credentials: